pajbot/pajbot/docs/commands.md

 `--tokens-cost` - sets the tokens cost of the command.
 Default = 0
 `--modonly`/`--no-modonly` - allows only moderators to use the command.
 If a level is also set for a command, but the mod does not meet the level requirement; they will not be able to use the command.
 Default = no-modonly
 `--subonly`/`--no-subonly` - allows only subscribers to use the command.
 Default = no-subonly
 `--checkmsg`/`--no-checkmsg` - choose whether to check the message against the banphrase api.
 If enabled, the bot will not post the message if it matches a phrase.
-Default = no-checkmsg
+Default = no-checkmsg<br/>
 `--disable`/`--enable` - makes the command either enabled or disabled.
 Default = enabled